infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 Trinquart, L., Johns, D. M., & Galea, S. (2016).
 Why do we think we know what we know?
 A metaknowledge analysis of the salt controversy.
 International Journal of Epidemiology, 45(1), 251–260. https://doi.org/10.1093/ije/dyv184

 Related Article
-Hsiao, T. K., Fu, Y., & Schneider, J. (accepted).
-Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014 [Short paper].
+Hsiao, T. K., Fu, Y., & Schneider, J. Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014 [Short paper].
 83rd Annual Meeting of the Association for Information Science and Technology.
+In Proceedings of the Association for Information Science and Technology Volume 57, Issue 1:e315 http://doi.org/https://doi.org/10.1002/pra2.315 Preprint: http://jodischneider.com/pubs/asist2020.pdf

 Related Dataset
 Fu, Yuanxi; Hsiao, Tzu-Kun (2020): Dataset for "Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014".
 University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-9222782_V1

 Dataset Description
 The salt controversy is the public health debate about whether a population-level salt reduction is beneficial.
 This dataset covers 14 systematic review reports (SRRs) and 68 primary study articles (PSAs) addressing the effect of sodium intake on cerebrocardiovascular disease or mortality.
-The systematic review reports, primary study articles, and their opinion classification (for, against, and inconclusive) were collected from Trinquart (Trinquart, L., Johns, D. M., & Galea, S. (2016).
+The systematic review reports, primary study articles, and their opinion classification (for, against, and inconclusive) were collected from Trinquart et al. (2016) (Trinquart, L., Johns, D. M., & Galea, S. (2016).
 Why do we think we know what we know?
 A metaknowledge analysis of the salt controversy.
-International Journal of Epidemiology, 45(1), 251–260. https://doi.org/10.1093/ije/dyv184).
-If a systematic review report SRR includes a primary study article PSA, the inclusion network will contain a directed edge from SRR to the PSA.
+International Journal of Epidemiology, 45(1), 251–260. https://doi.org/10.1093/ije/dyv184 ).
+If a systematic review report SRR includes a primary study article PSA, the inclusion network contains a directed edge from SRR to the PSA.
 We extracted the inclusion criteria from the 14 systematic review reports.
-We also retrieved author information for all articles and performed author disambiguation for the construction of co-author network.
-Collectively, this dataset reflects the evidence production and reuse patterns and the scientific community that performed such evidence production and reuse.
+To construct the co-author network, we retrieved author information for all articles and performed author disambiguation.
+Collectively, this dataset reflects the evidence production and reuse patterns and the scientific community that performed this evidence production and reuse.

-FILE FORMATS
+FILES AND FILE FORMATS
 1) article_list.csv - Unicode CSV
 2) salt_cont_author.csv - Unicode CSV
 3) inclusion_net_edges.csv - Unicode CSV